AbhiAlest/Automated-AWS/README.md

   </p>

    Automated-AWS is an open-source [Go](https://go.dev/) package that automates provisioning/management of AWS resources (ec2, elbv2, and autoscaling).
+[Cobra](https://pkg.go.dev/github.com/spf13/cobra) is used for the CLI.

 <br />